Close doors quietly

 If it's not the door leaf that's the problem, but it's the lock case that's rattling, a so-called "whisper lock" can help.
 A whisper lock has a plastic top with a rubber damper over the metal drop stop that muffles the loud clatter of metal on metal so the door "clicks" shut pleasantly quietly.

-Another option is to slow down the door when slamming.
-This is especially worthwhile where children run wild, there is public traffic, or in the case of passage doors, which are crossed very often and sometimes in one or without free hands.
-A door damper mounted on the top of the door and door frame ensures that the door is braked and no longer slams, but slides shut slowly and thus quietly.
-For doors that have a door closer (these are mainly office doors, store doors, front doors in apartment buildings and doors in doctors' offices, rarely doors in apartments), modern versions usually include a damping function, and some even allow the closing speed to be adjusted.
-One of the two should be nn, so that the door does not crash into the lock case.
+Another option is to brake the door when it slams shut.
+This is particularly worthwhile where children are running around wildly, where there is a lot of public traffic or in the case of passage doors that you pass through very often and sometimes with one or no hands free.
+A door damper fitted to the top of the door and door frame ensures that the door is slowed down and no longer slams shut, but slides shut slowly and quietly.
+Doors that have a door closer (these are mainly office doors, store doors, front doors in apartment buildings and doors in doctors' surgeries, rarely doors in apartments) usually include a damping function in modern versions, and some even allow the closing speed to be adjusted.
+One of the two should be present to prevent the door from crashing into the lock.

-The cheapest and simplest of all measures, however, is and remains: pay attention and be considerate.
-If you live in community, a backplate can be helpful.
-Even doors without sealing tape and whisper lock, can be closed quietly, if you: first push the door handle down completely, or turn the doorknob completely, then do not drop the door, but bring it slowly to the frame and last but not least do not move the handle back up too quickly.
-This requires some patience and good will, but is otherwise completely free and contributes enormously to good coexistence.
+However, the cheapest and simplest of all measures is and remains: take care and be considerate.
+If you live in a shared house, a sign can be helpful.
+Even doors without a sealing strip and whisper lock can be closed quietly if you: first press the door handle fully down or turn the door knob fully, then do not drop the door, but move it slowly towards the frame and finally do not move the handle up again too quickly.
+This requires a little patience and good will, but is otherwise completely free and contributes enormously to good coexistence.

-If you would prefer to try a quiet glass Sliding door instead, our Griffwerk experts are always happy to help.
+If you would prefer to try a quiet sliding glass door instead, our Griffwerk experts will be happy to help you at any time.